pawel-slowik/play-scraper/README.md

 	roaming: False
 	roaming_EU_data_bundle_500MB: False

 The script is also importable.
-The `get_balance` and `list_services` methods return dicts with parsed data.